SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Process_Automation_App.md

 ### Active tokens

-This tab provides an overview of all main tokens pushed into the various processes and the following related information: display keys [IDX], names, statuses, error states, arrival times, processing start times, processing end times, business keys, and business Ids.
+This tab provides an overview of all main tokens pushed into the various processes and the following related information: display keys [IDX], names, statuses, error states, arrival times, processing start times, processing end times, business keys, and business IDs.